-Academic Support Programs provides academic and personal assistance to those students who have not yet decided on an academic major.
-Academic Support Programs also serves as a referral and resource site for those students who may be unsure of their declared major and is open to all students enrolled at the University of Wisconsin-Platteville.
+Academic Support Programs provides academic and personal assistance to first year and transfer students in a variety of majors.We also serve as a referral and resource site for those students who may be unsure of their declared major and is open to all students enrolled at the University of Wisconsin-Platteville.

-Students who have a declared major will see an advisor in their department.
+All students will meet with and advisor, and assignments are typically posted later in the summer, or after the start of the semester.
 Your assigned advisor will show on your Student Center in PASS.
 Academic advising is a collaborative process between advisors and students.

 The mission of the UW-Platteville academic advising program is to provide a supportive atmosphere which promotes the educational and professional development of the student.

 Effective advising encourages students to become self-sufficient in making decisions and solving problems as they complete their college education.

 - Use tools and resources that support efficient academic planning, scheduling and registration;